juji-io/site/blog/case-study-using-juji-cognitive-ai-chatbot-to-scale-student-recruitment-of-online-programs.md

 ![](/assets/uploads/picture2.png)

+If a visitor (prospective student) has done questioning, the AI assistant will ask the visitor whether s/he would like to receive periodical email notifications about the program.
+As shown in the screenshot below, T1 is the action to ask a student whether s/he would opt-in for email subscription.

 ![](/assets/uploads/picture3.png)

-The screenshot above shows that if a visitor (prospective student) has done questioning, the AI assistant will ask the visitor whether s/he would like to receive periodical email notifications about the program.

 To teach Alma to answer prospective students' questions about the program, the team used the Q&A CSV template coming with the AI Program Assistant and prepared [a spreadsheet containing frequently asked questions and answers](https://juji.io/docs/design/), in a format similar to the one shown below.
 The spreadsheet was saved to a CSV file format and uploaded into Alma.
 The screenshot below shows a template of such questions and answers.

 ![](/assets/uploads/picture4.png)

-This is a Q&A template that can be downloaded, filled in, and then uploaded to customize an AI assistant with specific program information.
+As shown above, this is a Q&A template that can be downloaded, filled in, and then uploaded to customize an AI assistant with specific program information.

 Alma was designed to enable prospective students to obtain answers to their free-text questions instantly instead of searching through the program website/FAQ list to find answers.
 As shown in the screenshot below, a visitor can ask free-text questions and obtain direct answers to their questions.

 ![](/assets/uploads/picture5.png)

-Although Alma could automatically match certain incoming question expressions (e.g., "*What do you know about the online program*") with what the staff has taught it (e.g., "*Tell me about your program*"), initially Alma was far from perfect.
+Although Alma could automatically match diverse incoming question expressions (e.g., "*What do you know about the online program*") with what the staff has taught it (e.g., "*Tell me about your program*"), Alma was not perfect especially when she was just launched.
 In the early days of Alma after it was launched, Myranda and her team checked Alma on a near daily basis, reviewing the questions that Alma was unable to answer and adding to Alma’s knowledge base instantly – without interrupting any ongoing conversations with prospective students.
 Their Q&A list has grown rapidly as [unanswered user questions were quickly captured and managed](https://juji.io/blog/q-a-dashboard/) by the team after Alma went live.

 ![](/assets/uploads/picture6.png)

-This is a screenshot of a Q&A board that a chatbot supervisor can check to see what questions a chatbot has missed and can update the chatbot with a proper answer instantly without interrupting any ongoing conversations.
+Above screenshot is a Q&A board that a chatbot supervisor can check to see what questions a chatbot has missed and can update the chatbot with a proper answer instantly without interrupting any ongoing conversations.

 After Alma was deployed, the team also connected Alma with the Google Analytics used to monitor the program website traffic so the team could learn how Alma's interactions with site visitors would impact their website behavior, for example, how many of those who chatted with Alma went on submitting an application.